-The BBB is not affiliated with any government agency, and it is supported by about 400,000 business operating in North America.
-In return, the organization allows accredited businesses to use its trademarked logo in its promotional materials.
+The BBB is not affiliated with any government agency.
+It is supported by about 400,000 businesses operating in North America.
+In return, the organization allows accredited businesses to use its trademarked logo in their promotional materials.
 Accredited companies are viewed as legitimate and reputable businesses that engage in fair business practices.

 Services Offered by the Better Business Bureau

 BBB offers the following two main services to consumers:

 #1 Dispute resolution

 The organization acts as a neutral party when providing dispute resolution services to consumers and businesses.
 The dispute resolution procedures are designed by the Council of the BBB and passed on to the local BBB organizations for implementation.
 When a customer files a dispute with the organization against a business, the BBB contacts the business in question and offers to mediate the dispute between the parties.

 Businesses are not required to be accredited members of BBB to use the mediation service.
 BBB resolves the disputes through either mediation or zero or low-cost arbitration.
 The organization does not resolve disputes that are being handled in a court of law since courts offer an alternative platform for arbitration.

 Apart from offering dispute resolution, the BBB also maintains a database of businesses in North America.
 Both businesses and consumers can access the database free-of-charge.
 Some of the information stored in the database includes basic business information such as services/products offered, the identity of the owner(s), business address, the number of complaints filed against the company, and consumers’ views about the business.